 Dr. Simons added, "When in extremis, no unit can afford to have members who have to second-guess one another because they see the world differently.
 Instead, everyone has to be sure that they share a common mindset and will respond as expected, especially when everything falls apart. . .
 In other words, similarity isn't a problem: divergence is.

 "Divergence shreds dependability, which is why the criteria that matter are ability, attitude, and allegiance.
 They matter most because they matter to performance.
-Everything else that outsiders think they should be able to see, because they want to see diversity, is immaterial to what prevailing in combat requires."
+Everything else equitable treatment."